 - In Financial Services and other regulated sectors, there is a requirement for particular terminology and wording to be used, but this is not the case in all industries.

 - Inbound communications will have a different context to outbound where a different level of introduction will be required.

-All of these factors make a difference to the scoring criteria and often affect how Advisors operate and behave.
+All of these factors make a difference to the scoring criteria and often affect how agents operate and behave.

 The previous three steps highlight some of the factors involved in the design of a scorecard.
 Using the information gathered so far as a baseline, the next step is to map out what the measurements may be, what are the specifics that need to be assessed and measured.